 Causes of sleep apnea

-Sleep apnea is caused by the tongue and throat muscles relaxation, blocking the passage of air into the airways.
-The patient tries to breathe but the airways are obstructed, which is why it is called obstructive sleep apnea.
-Elderly people are the most concerned by these disorders because the throat muscles are less toned.
+Sleep apnea is caused by the tongue and throat muscles relaxing, blocking the passage of air into the airways.
+The patient tries to breathe, but the airways are obstructed, which is why it is called obstructive sleep apnea.
+Elderly people are the highest risk group for these disorders because their throat muscles are less toned.
 Being overweight is also associated with sleep apnea, as the excess fat in the neck reduces the size of the airways.

 What are the main symptoms of obstructive sleep apnea?

-The most common symptoms are daytime fatigue or drowsiness.
+The most common symptoms of sleep apnea are daytime fatigue or drowsiness.